Rintse/hopfl/README.md

 Use the `-h` flag to get started.

 ## Tests
 There are tests available in `tests/`.
-Each tests has comments explaining its workings and an example run is provided.
+Each test has comments explaining its workings.
+Example runs are provided at the top of these test files.